Waisoon123/AWS-SOA-C02/Cheatsheets/Domain 1 - Monitoring, Logging and Remediation/CloudWatch-Logs.md

 -   The CloudWatch Logs Infrequent Access log class is a new log class that you can use to cost-effectively consolidate your logs.
 This log class offers a subset of CloudWatch Logs capabilities including managed ingestion, storage, cross-account log analytics, and encryption with a lower ingestion price per GB.
 The Infrequent Access log class is ideal for ad-hoc querying and after-the-fact forensic analysis on infrequently accessed logs.

 -   Essentially, it is a container for collection of log streams.
 Uses the forward slash naming convention eg. /my-app/prod/us-east/

+**What about log streams?**

+-   A log stream is a **sequence of log events** that share the same source (application/instance) that is being monitored.
+-   To know more about the various steps to create log group/sending logs to log group/view log data sent to CloudWatch Logs/Change log data retention/Creating tags - we can take a look at AWS Documentation which provides the steps and guidance to it. (https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html)

 ### What can we do with CloudWatch Logs?